raul-izquierdo/english/sources/@Repasar/Doing Things.md

 acompáñanos = come along
     ?
 Ven al concierto con nosotros : `Come along to the concert with us`

+acompañar a casa = walk you home
+    ?
+Te acompaño a tu casa : `I'll walk you home`

 perseguir, ir a por...
     = to chase (perseguir a alguien o algo físicamente)